jina-ai/jina/docs/fundamentals/flow/add-executors.md

 This is adding an external Executor to the Flow.
 The Flow will not start or stop this Executor and assumes that is externally managed and available at `123.45.67.89:12345`

-You can use as well external Executor with `tls` enabled.
+You can also use external Executors with `tls` enabled.

 ```python
 from jina import Flow